 Philip Parsons Prize for performance as research

 ADSA invites entries for the Philip Parsons Prize for Performance as Research.
 ADSA was formed in 1977 at the instigation of the late Dr Philip Parsons, senior lecturer in drama at the University of New South Wales.
 To commemorate his lifelong interest in making connections between theatre scholarship and the professional stage, ADSA has established an annual Philip Parsons Prize for a senior student (honours or postgraduate) undertaking a Performance As Research (PAR) project.
 The Prize consists of a $500 financial award.
 Winning entrants will also have their work featured on the ADSA website.
-The winning entrant will be announced at the annual ADSA conference in June.
+The winning entrant will be announced at the annual ADSA conference.

 To be eligible for the award candidates must:

 While candidates may have produced several creative works as part of their research, the PPP judges ask that candidates select one performance output as an exemplar of their research that can be judged for the prize.
 Applicants who are current members should refer to the discussion paper on Performance as Research available on the ADSA website.
 Members should refer to the Performance as Research Guidelines in the application link below for information on the criteria used to judge entrants.